Anja Andersen: Coaching

 Andersen immediately started coaching the Danish Women's Handball League club Slagelse.
 She first helped the team reach the top league and later win the Champions League three times, in 2003/04, 2004/05 and 2006/07.
 In 2006, she also coached the national team of Serbia.

 In 2008, she left Slagelse for FCK Håndbold.
 In 2010, she left FCK Håndbold because the club dissolved and decided to take a break before coaching a new team.

 In February 2011, Andersen became the new coach of Oltchim Râmnicu Vâlcea.
 The Romanian club hired her in the attempt of winning the Champions League.

 In March 2011, after less than two months of coaching, she was fired because of poor results, losing two matches from a total of four on the bench of Oltchim in the main round of the Champions League.

+In 2015 after parting ways with the 1. division club DHG Håndbold, she stated that her managing career was over, and that she "could not imagine getting involved with Handball again".

 Achievements and recognition

 Achievements

 During her active career as a handball player she won numerous tournaments: